fanlai0990/CS598/README.md

 #### Roles and Responsibilities

 1. **The Authors**
-- Group Assignment: The group that presents the paper and the group that writes the summary will play the role of the paper's authors.
+- Group Assignment: The 'Companion' group will write the summary and play the role of the paper's authors.
 - Responsibility: As authors, you are expected to defend your paper against critiques, answer questions, and discuss how you might improve or extend your research in the future, akin to writing a rebuttal during the peer-review process.

 2. **The Reviewers**
-- Group Assignment: Each group will be assigned to one slot to play the role of reviewers.
+- Group Assignment: The 'Reviewer' group will write the summary and will be assigned to one slot to play the role of reviewers.
 - Responsibility: Reviewers critically assess the paper, posing challenging questions and highlighting potential weaknesses or areas for further investigation.
 Your goal is to engage in a constructive critique of the paper, simulating a peer review scenario.

-3. **Rest of the Class**
+3. **Rest of the Class** (including the presenters)
 - Responsibility: During the panel discussions, feel free to actively **ask questions** and engage in the dialogue.

 ### Lecture Summaries
-Each group will also be assigned to **write summaries for at least TWO lectures**.
+Each group will also be assigned to **write summaries for roughly two lectures**: one in the 'Companion' role and the other in the 'Reviewer' role.
 The summary assigned to a group will not be the reading they gave the lecture on.

 A paper summary must address the following four questions in sufficient details (2-3 pages):